retrofuturejosh/nodepipeline/README.md

 ```
 npm run cloudformation
 ```
+After all the AWS resources are successfully created, an Elastic Load Balancer URL will be returned in your terminal.
+This URL will not work until the CodePipeline has completed a full execution and successfully deployed.

 You can also deploy individual parts of the CloudFormation stack with the following commands:
 ```
 npm run cloudformation-build